Panoptikum-social/panod.io/pages/plan_en.md

 * No vision necessary
 * No proprietary hardware necessary, compatibility with a huge amount of Android driven smart phones and tablets
-* All software written (including the Panoptikum.io directory) is open source and free software
+* All software written (including the Panoptikum.social directory) is open source and free software

 ### 3.3 Target groups